ismail-hamdach/IoT-Based-Humidity-and-Temperature-Prediction-System/readme.md

   - Node.js constructs robust endpoints to facilitate seamless communication, while the web application's frontend (HTML, CSS, JS) provides an engaging interface for users.

 ## Note
+- Each application has its own documentation.
-Adjust .env and env.js files to match environment variables required.
+- Adjust .env and env.js files to match environment variables required.